top of page

 Frequency

-The journal will be published 2 times per year (April and September), under the leadership of Jasmine B. Hollywood, editor in chief, founder and president of True Paleo Inc, and founder of the EatitUP Research League an online research institution.
+The journal will be published 1 time per year in January under the leadership of Dr. Jasmine B. Hollywood, editor in chief, founder and president of True Paleo Inc, and founder of the EatitUP Research League, our online research institution.

 Publication Focus

-Our focus is to publish articles on Lifestyle Recovery in the scope of:
+Our focus is to publish articles on Human Nutrition in combination with Lifestyle Recovery in the scope of:

 Journal Goals

-Explore the impact of spiritual well-being on metabolic health.
+• Explore the impact of nutrition and spiritual well-being on metabolic health.

-Investigate historical (paleolithic, natural, and biblical) dietary practices against modern-day habits.
+• Investigate historical (Paleolithic, natural, and ancestral) dietary practices against modern-day habits.

-Gain insights into the aspects of nutrient-dense foods on neurological and cerebral functions, immune system regulation, and stress mechanisms.
+• Gain insights into the aspects of nutrient-dense foods on neurological and cerebral functions.

-Research the role of faith-based practices in maintaining healthy eating habits and peer-led exhortation in sustaining lifestyle recovery.
+• Research the role of nutritional and spiritual practices in peer-led exhortation for sustaining lifestyle recovery.

 Research We Welcome and the Review Process